radeonxray/UFO-Exam/README.md

 ![alt_text](/BlogAssignment/tsAnyKeyword.png)

-_Picture M: The use of the "any" keyword in action._
+_Picture 13: The use of the "any" keyword in action._

 One could argue however, that there is a small exception for choosing to use the "any"-keyword.
 Due to the fact that many modules (in general) lack documentation for TypeScript, it might not be possible to exactly define the right type required for a function to return, hence why the use of the any-keyword may be the only possible solution.